heyomidk/HardReferenceFinder/README.md

 # Known Issues
 - After modifying a blueprint, you have to compile/save it before 'Refresh' will display the updated list of references.
- - Doesn't identify sources in actor components
- - Doesn't identify sources from local variables in function graphs
+- Has some limited ability to detect references coming from actor components, function arguments
- - Needs more testing!
-This is an initial version, bug reports/pull requests appreciated.
+- Note: This is still an initial version; the tool is unable to identify the source of some package references in a blueprint.
+Bug reports/pull requests/methods for detecting unidentified references are appreciated.